 After a mastectomy, women who are considering breast reconstruction can often achieve a natural-looking, beautiful new breast with the placement of a breast implant.
 Implant reconstruction can be performed in one of two ways: the placement of the implant under the remaining skin in the breast area after mastectomy (direct-to-implant breast reconstruction); or the placement of the implant after tissue expansion to form a breast pocket.
 Both methods of breast reconstruction are very common and are known to yield effective results.

-The plastic and reconstructive surgeons at Long Island Plastic Surgical Group are specialty-trained in breast reconstruction procedures from some of the most prestigious medical institutions in the world including Memorial Sloan Kettering Cancer Center and Cleveland Clinic.
+The plastic and reconstructive surgeons at New York Plastic Surgical Group, a Division of Long Island Plastic Surgical Group are specialty-trained in breast reconstruction procedures from some of the most prestigious medical institutions in the world including Memorial Sloan Kettering Cancer Center and Cleveland Clinic.
 Our doctors are experts in the full range of breast reconstruction techniques and are the most experienced in the area, having performed over 10,000 breast reconstructive procedures.

 Benefits of Implant Reconstruction